chardos/rsk/README.md

 ## Config

-React Scaffold Kit can be configured using a `.rsk` file.
+React Scaffold Kit can be configured using a `.rsk.js` file.
 Just add it to your root folder.

 ```
-{
+module.exports = {
-  "style": "ducks",
+  style: 'ducks',
-  "codeDirectory": "src",
+  codeDirectory: 'src',
-  "componentsDirectory": "components"
+  componentsDirectory: 'components'
 }
 ```